hrkowalewska/site/content/home/teaching.md

   certificate_url = ""
   date_start = "2019-01-01"
   date_end = ""
   description = "Second-year module for BSc degrees in geography and population studies.
-Designed and delivered four lectures and one seminar on gender, fertility, and employment.<br><br>[Sample lecture](http://helenkowalewska.uk/wp-content/uploads/2019/04/DEMO2005-Family-Policies-and-Womens-Employment-I.pdf)"
+Designed and delivered four lectures and one seminar on gender, fertility, and employment."

   [[item]]
   organization = "University of Southampton"